 How is Prednisolone Syrup Supplied

-Prednisolone Syrup (Prednisolone Oral Solution USP) is a cherry flavored red liquid containing 15 mg of prednisolone in each 5 mL (teaspoonful) and is supplied in 240 mL and 480 mL bottles.
+Prednisolone Oral Solution containing 15 mg of Prednisolone in each 5 mL (teaspoonful) and is a red cherry flavored liquid and is supplied in 240 mL bottles

-Dispense with a suitable calibrated measuring device to assure proper measuring of dose.
+Pharmacist: Dispense 15 mg/5 mL Prednisolone Oral Solution with suitable calibrated measuring device to assure proper measuring or dose.

 |15 mg prednisolone||=||1 teaspoon|

 Dispense in tight, light-resistant and child-resistant container as defined in USP/NF.